davidfsmith/deepracer-scripts/README.md

 Ignore lock files (default value is False)                     | `-IgnoreLock <True/False>` Ignore Factory Reset content creation (default value is False) | `-IgnoreFactoryReset <True/False>` Ignore Boot Drive creation (default value is False)            | `-IgnoreBootDrive <True/False>`

+**Note:**

+- The wifi credentials are used to create `wifi-creds.txt` on the `DEEPRACER` partition, upon rebooting after flashing the car will use this file to connect to wifi
+- Tested and working on Windows 11 Pro

 ## tweaks.sh